aacraf/aacraf/README.md

 ### Hey :smile:

-- I'm currently finishing my studies in computer science
+- I'm currently studying a máster in data science at university polytechnic of catalonia

 - I am interested in data science and web development